cecmahumane/todo-app/README.md

 # Simple todo app

-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to a challenge proposed to me by my mentor Frank Davies, to produce a working todo application.

 ## Table of contents